Georgia-Pacific West Bellingham

 • petroleum hydrocarbons

-Contaminant levels within the Chlor-Alkali Area are present at potentially harmful levels and must be addressed under Washington's toxics cleanup law, the Model Toxics Control Act (MTCA).
+Contaminant levels are present at potentially harmful levels and must be addressed under Washington's cleanup law, the Model Toxics Control Act (MTCA).

-The Georgia-Pacific West site is one of 12 sites coordinated through the Bellingham Bay Demonstration Pilot.
-The Pilot is a bay-wide multi-agency effort to clean up contaminated sediment, control sources of sediment contamination, and restore habitat, with consideration for land and water uses.
+The Georgia-Pacific West site is one of 12 sites coordinated through the Bellingham Bay Action Team (BBAT).
+BBAT is a bay-wide multi-agency effort to clean up contaminated sediment, control sources of sediment contamination, and restore habitat, with consideration for land and water uses.
 In 2000, participants in this initiative developed the Bellingham Bay Comprehensive Strategy.

-The approximately 74-acre Georgia-Pacific West cleanup site is located at 300 West Laurel Street, on the south side of Whatcom Waterway, in Bellingham.
+The 74-acre Georgia-Pacific West cleanup site is located at 300 West Laurel Street in downtown Bellingham, on the south side of Whatcom Waterway, along the Bellingham waterfront.
 A pulp and tissue mill operated at the site from 1926 through 2007.
-The Port of Bellingham acquired property within the site from Georgia-Pacific Corporation in January 2005, and plans to use the property for commercial, retail, and residential purposes.
+In 2005, the Port of Bellingham acquired the property from the Georgia-Pacific Corporation and took on the responsibility of cleaning it up.
+They plan to use the property for commercial, retail, and residential purposes.

 Environmental investigations of the site showed contamination in two separate and distinct areas.
-As a result, in 2013, the Port and Ecology agreed to divide the site into two separate cleanup areas to expedite cleanup and support redevelopment.
-The two areas are known as the Pulp and Tissue Mill area and the Chlor-Alkali area.
+As a result, in 2013, the Port and Ecology agreed to divide the site into two separate cleanup areas to speed up the cleanup and support redevelopment.
+The two areas are known as the Pulp and Tissue Mill Area and the Chlor-Alkali Area.

-In 2011 and 2013, interim cleanup actions (or early partial cleanups) were conducted to remove contaminated soils and building materials from the site.
-The cleanup of the Pulp and Tissue Mill area was completed in 2016.
+- In 2011 and 2013, interim actions (or early partial cleanups) were conducted to remove contaminated soil and building materials from the site.

 The Pulp and Tissue Mill Area (38 acres) was cleaned up in 2016, and the following contamination was addressed: